irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Generative AI tools and systems must not be listed as authors of IRTF documents, presentations, or other materials.
-The use of generative AI to create text or other content is permitted but must be disclosed, for example through an acknowledgement describing which AI system was used and how it contributed.
+The use of generative AI to create text or other content is permitted but must be disclosed if significant amounts of such content are included, for example through an acknowledgement describing which AI system was used and how it contributed.
 The use of AI to perform spelling or grammar checks and corrections, to translate between languages, or to otherwise improve the presentation of content need not be disclosed.
-If you are uncertain about the need to disclose the use of generative AI, you should include a disclosure.

 The IRTF publishes informational and experimental documents in the RFC series.
 The nature of these documents, and their preceding internet-drafts,